 Breeding cats can be very complicated and requires professional knowledge about the breed and its genetics.
 Don't become a backyard breeder just because you own a purebred cat.
 You could end up with a bunch of sick kittens with congenital defects.
 As a matter of fact, unless the breeder who sold you the cat specifically told you otherwise, your purebred cat is probably not suitable for breeding programs and was sold to you as a pet.

 If you are truly interested in breeding cats, start by reading on the subject, visiting cat shows, and discussing the technicalities and problems with as many breeders as you can.
 Don't start by breeding your cat without the required knowledge and expertise.

 What about feral cats?

-This article is free for you to re-publish in your website, e-zine, newsletter or anywhere else under the following conditions: 1.
+This article is free for you to re-publish on your website, e-zine, newsletter, or anywhere else under the following conditions: 1.
 The article must be followed by a byline saying - "Article by TheCatSite.com".
 The words "TheCatSite.com" must be an active hyperlink to The Cat Site.
 2. You need to notify us within 24 hours of publication and include the URL (page address) where this article was published.